Mastermind (British game show): Format

+Round 1

-For the first round, each contestant in turn is given a set length of time, usually two minutes (one minute and a half in semi-finals), to answer questions on a specialised subject which they have chosen.
+For the first round, each contestant in turn is given a set length of time, usually two minutes (one minute and a half in semi-finals), to answer questions on a specialist subject which they have chosen.
 The contestant scores one point for each correct answer and may pass as often as desired.
+They must wait until the entire question has been read out before responding.

 If the contestant responds incorrectly, the questioner gives the correct answer before continuing to the next question; answers to passed questions are read out only after time has expired.
 In early series, the score and time were kept by Mary Craig who sat next to Magnusson.

 If time runs out while a question is being read, the questioner will finish it and give the contestant a few seconds to answer.
 This has led to the programme's catchphrase, "I've started so I'll finish."
 If a question has been read out in full when time expires, but the contestants have not yet given an answer, they are allowed a few seconds to do so.
 The contestant's score is displayed on screen; beginning with the 2016–17 series, the border around the score gradually turns blue (black in the 2019–20 series) during the final 10 seconds.